Fortinetics Book a call →

 Screenshots with EXIF data or timestamps.
 Where log records are inappropriate or unavailable, an annotated screenshot with a visible clock in the OS.
 Less strong than data exports but acceptable.

 The package should be organized by control number, with a one-page cover sheet per control summarizing the three-part test for that control.
 Assessors who can navigate your evidence quickly move through the assessment quickly.
-Assessors who cannot tend to ask more questions — and ask the kinds of questions that surface follow-up gaps.
+Assessors who cannot tend to ask more questions, and to ask the kinds of questions that surface follow-up gaps.

 What assessors quietly accept